 Any serious accidents must be recorded using the appropriate forms found in the accident file.
 This file is kept in the office.
-The school is aware of the need to report certain incidents to the HSE.
+The school is aware of the need to report certain incidents under RIDDOR (Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013).